 No. Having been granted a temporary status is not the same as permanent residency and does not disqualify someone from eligibility for this parole process.
 USCIS has confirmed this during an October 2022 stakeholder engagement and in its FAQ.
-Note that the bar for someone who is a permanent resident, dual national of any other country, or who holds refugee status in another country does not apply to an immediate family member of a Venezuelan national.

-Who is eligible for the Venezuelan parole process as an immediate family member?
+Who is eligible for the parole process as an immediate family member?

-Immediate family members include the spouse, common law partner, and children (unmarried and under the age of 21) of a Venezuelan national.
-The family member does not need to be a Venezuelan national.
-Therefore, a dependent spouse or child may qualify for parole even if they are a dual national of Venezuela and another country or have refugee status or permanent resident status in a country other than Venezuela.
+Immediate family members include the spouse, common law partner, and children (unmarried and under the age of 21) of an eligible beneficiary.
+The family member does not need to be a national of Cuba, Haiti, Nicaragua or Venezuela.
+Therefore, a dependent spouse or child may qualify for parole even if they are a dual national of a designated country and another country or have refugee status or permanent resident status in a country other than the four designated countries.
 Any child who is under the age of 18 must be traveling with a parent or legal guardian to qualify for the parole process.
 Family members' cases can be linked together using the online process.

-I am a Venezuelan national but my immediately family member is a dual national or permanent resident of another country.
+I meet the requirements to be considered for the parole process, but my immediate family member is a dual national or permanent resident of another country.
 Can I be the primary beneficiary to allow my family member to qualify for parole?

 Yes.
-Beneficiaries for this parole process may not be a permanent resident or dual national of any country other than Venezuela and cannot currently hold refugee status in any country.
-However, this requirement does not apply to the immediate family members of a Venezuelan national, including a spouse or common-law partner or unmarried children under the age of 21.
+Beneficiaries for this parole process may not be a permanent resident or dual national of any other country and cannot currently hold refugee status in any country.
+However, this requirement does not apply to the immediate family members of an eligible beneficiary, including a spouse or common law partner or unmarried children under the age of 21.